-Some Medicaid enrollees become eligible for Medicaid by spending part of their monthly income on medical care.
-Since co-payments paid or incurred can be

-- used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to Medicaid enrollees when requested. - There is a maximum amount per Medicaid enrollee for all co-payments incurred per year.
+- Some Medicaid beneficiaries become eligible for Medicaid by spending part of their monthly income on medical care.
+Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to beneficiaries when requested. - ➤ There is a maximum amount per Medicaid beneficiary for all co-payments incurred per year.
 The co-payment year starts April 1 and ends March 31.
-When a Medicaid enrollee reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the Medicaid enrollee from a co-payment until the end of the current co-payment year. - Co-payment amounts are as follows: - \$3.00 for non-preferred Brand Name Drugs; - \$1.00 for Generic Drugs; or preferred Brand Name Drugs - \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain Medicaid enrollees and service categories which include: - Family planning (birth control) services including birth control pills, Plan B, and condoms - FDA approved drugs to treat tuberculosis - FDA approved drugs to treat mental illness (psychotropic drugs) - Medicaid enrollees younger than 21 years old - Medicaid enrollees during pregnancy and for the two months after the month in which the pregnancy ends - Residents of Adult Care Facilities licensed by the New York State Department of Health (DOH) - Residents of nursing homes - Residents of Intermediate Care Facilities for the Developmentally Disabled (ICF/DD) - Residents of Office of Mental Health (OMH) or Office of Mental Retardation and Developmental Disabilities (OMRDD) certified residences - Enrollees in Comprehensive Medicaid Case Management (CMCM) or Service Coordination Programs

-- Enrollees in OMH or OMRDD Home and Community Based Services (HCBS) Waiver Programs and - Enrollees in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).
+When a beneficiary reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the beneficiary from a co-payment until the end of the current co-payment year.

+- Co-payment amounts are as follows: - \$3.00 for non-preferred Brand Name Drugs; - \$1.00 for Generic Drugs; or preferred Brand Name Drugs - \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain beneficiaries and service categories which include: - Family planning (birth control) services including birth control pills, Plan B, and condoms; - FDA-approved drugs to treat tuberculosis; - FDA-approved drugs to treat mental illness (psychotropic drugs); - Medicaid beneficiaries younger than 21 years old; - Medicaid beneficiaries during pregnancy and for the two months after the month in which the pregnancy ends; - Residents of Adult Care Facilities licensed by the New York State Department of Health (DOH); - Residents of nursing homes; - Residents of Intermediate Care Facilities for the Developmentally Disabled (ICF/DD); - Residents of Office of Mental Health (OMH) or Office of Persons with Developmental Disabilities (OPWDD) certified residences; - Beneficiaries in Comprehensive Medicaid Case Management (CMCM) or Service Coordination Programs; - Beneficiaries in OMH or OPWDD Home and Community Based Services (HCBS) Waiver Programs; and - Beneficiaries in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).